 E-commerce continues to thrive, even as COVID-19 restrictions lift on traditional brick and mortar businesses.
 However, as e-commerce grows, so do opportunities for cybercriminals to perpetrate new and increasingly complex CNP fraud schemes.

 Payments fraud requires a holistic, integrated approach.
 There are a variety of solutions that leverage and share global anonymized and aggregated data in real time, reporting and providing risk scores to protect issuers, acquirers, merchants and consumers while stopping fraud in its tracks.
 Even with friendlier forms of fraud – including the accidental kind – it’s still preventable with the right tools and access to the right data.

 We identified seven significant CNP fraud trends that financial institutions (FIs) and merchants should watch for.

 Trend 1 – CNP/e-commerce transactions continue to increase

 It seems the world has developed a new appreciation for e-commerce, and we’re not willing to let it go.
-As we return to work, travel and a somewhat normal life, consumers are spending their record savings on fashion, back-to-work attire, furniture and electronics in addition to card-present purchases, according to the March 2022 Mastercard Spending Pulse.
+As we return to work, travel and a somewhat normal life, consumers are focusing their spending on experiences, such as travel and entertainment, as well as card-present purchases, according to the September 2023 Mastercard Spending Pulse.

 Trend 2 – CNP/e-commerce fraud keeps pace with transactions as governments step in to mitigate the risk